NovaCat35/landing-page/README.md

 # Landing-Page

 What a journey this has been!
 This landing project is a place for me to explore my own understanding of the craft and my ability in the fundamentals of web development.
+I added to this project throughout many months(and breaks) as I learned new things along the way.
 Many thanks to the Odin Project for providing the tools I need to tackle this path and others in the future.

 https://novacat35.github.io/landing-page/